pr9000/doclang/iso-standard.md

 ## Scope

-This International Standard specifies:
+This standard specifies:

 - The syntax and semantics of the DocTags markup language
 - Rules for encoding document structure, content, and metadata
-- Mechanisms for representing geometric layout and pagination
+- Primitives for representing geometric layout and pagination
-- Methods for preserving formatting and text direction
+- Methods for expressing formatting and text direction
 - Specifications for complex document components (tables, charts, formulas, code, forms)
 - Requirements for conforming implementations